 Pecans (C. illinoensis) are also a type of hickory, but they aren’t generally called hickory trees.
 Although growing a hickory tree collected from the wild is fine, you’ll have a healthier tree with better quality nuts if you buy a grafted tree.

 Shagbark and shellbark hickory tree nuts differ in appearance.
 Shagbark nuts have a thin, white shell, while shellbark nuts have a thick, brown shell.
 Shellbark trees produce larger nuts than shagbark.
 You can distinguish between the two types of hickory trees in the landscape by the bark.
 Shellbark trees have large plates of bark, while shagbark trunks have peeling, shaggy bark.
 In fact, shagbark hickories are particularly ornamental, with long strips of bark that come loose and curl out at the ends but stay attached to the tree in the middle, making it look as though it’s having a bad hair day.

 About Hickory Trees

 Hickories are attractive, high-branching trees that make excellent, easy-care shade trees.
-They grow 60 to 80 feet tall with a spread of about 40 feet.
+They grow 60 to 80 feet (18 to 24 m.) tall with a spread of about 40 feet (12 m.).
 Hickory trees tolerate most soil types, but insist on good drainage.
 The trees produce the most nuts in full sun, but also grow well in light shade.
 Falling nuts can damage cars, so keep hickory trees away from driveways and streets.